j0r1/XEvRemote/README.md

  - `server.py`: a small websocket server that should run on the same host as the webserver.
 It will listen for connections on port 8081, and the `main.js` file has this port number for the websocket server hardcoded.

+TODO: update info for /dev/uinput method

+Needed to add a udev rule

+    ACTION=="add", SUBSYSTEM=="input", KERNEL=="event*", ATTRS{name}=="XEvRemote virtual keyboard and mouse", TAG+="seat", RUN+="/bin/sh -c '/usr/bin/ln -sf /run/udev/data/c%M:%m /run/udev/data/+input:`/usr/bin/echo %p | /usr/bin/cut -f 5 -d /` > /tmp/virtual_kb_mouse_udev.log '"

+For control by systemd, the device needed to have the tag 'seat'.
+The code was also looking for a file `/run/udev/data/+input:input6`, which didn't exist.
+Instead, only a file c13:69 (using major/minor device number) was created.
+The udev rule gets the right `inputX` name and creats a symlink to the existing device.
+There's got to be a cleaner way to do this, but for now this seems to work.